CI/CD for PHP Projects: Getting Started

 run: ./vendor/bin/phpunit

 The matrix strategy creates separate test jobs for each PHP version automatically.
-If one version fails, the others continue, giving you a clear picture of where compatibility problems exist.
-For Laravel applications, this is particularly useful because Laravel's requirements change between PHP versions.
+If one version fails, the others continue running, giving you a clear picture of where compatibility problems exist.
+For Laravel applications, this approach is particularly useful because Laravel's requirements and supported features change between PHP versions.

 Automating Deployment on Merge

 Add a deployment job that runs only when tests pass and changes are merged to the main branch.
-The needs: test condition ensures deployment only happens after a successful test run.
+The needs: test condition ensures deployment only happens after a successful test run, preventing broken code from reaching your server.

 deploy: